 Birth Injury Lawsuit Information

 After 2.5 hours of attempting to push, it was clear that the baby could not descend properly into the birth canal.
-Hospital staff began administering a drug designed to induce labor, but it did not help, and over a period of 12 hours, the dose was steadily increased.
+Hospital staff began administering a drug designed to induce labor, but it did not help.
+Over a period of 12 hours, the dose was steadily increased.
 The doctor continued to approve the dosing, which eventually exceeded the maximum level allowed by the hospital.

 Finally deciding it was time to take action, the doctor ordered an operative vaginal delivery using vacuum extraction.
 The lawsuit argues that this decision was not appropriate since the position of the baby was unclear and it was apparent that the baby was too large for the birth canal.
 Further, the doctor failed to obtain informed consent from the mother before applying vacuum extraction.
 She later stated that she would not have agreed to the procedure had she been informed.